carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a first-year PhD Researcher in the Department of Economics at the European University Institute (EUI) in Florence, Italy.
+I am a first-year PhD Researcher in the Department of Economics at the European University Institute (EUI) in Florence, Italy.
 Before joining EUI, I attended the Master in Economic Analysis at Universidad Carlos III de Madrid.

 You may download my CV {{% staticref "files/cv_CRQ_2021.pdf" "newtab" %}}here{{% /staticref %}}.